codeplaysoftware/syclacademy/README.md

 If you are using the [Intel DevCloud][intel-devcloud] then the latest version of DPC++ will already be installed and available in the path.

-#### Installing hipSYCL
+#### Installing AdaptiveCpp

-You will need a hipSYCL build from September 2021 or newer.
-Refer to the [hipSYCL installation instructions][hipsycl-installing] for details on how to install hipSYCL.
+You will need an AdaptiveCpp (formly hipSYCL) build from September 2021 or newer.
+Refer to the [hipSYCL installation instructions][hipsycl-installing] for details on how to install AdaptiveCpp.

 ### Pre-requisites